 The site cautions that it’s best to typically use an hourly rate when working with long-term clients.
 A fixed fee works best only when you have a well-defined project with a start and completion date and tasks that will not change from start to finish.

-Growing and protecting your IT consultant business
+Growing your IT consultant business